aayush1108/SailPoint/README.md

 5. split the lines from the csv and separate the fields
 6. Update the attributes in the Bundle
 7. Git develop branch testing
+8. Get pull request demo to the develop branch